AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-Meanwhile, \ul{\textit{cross-functional collaboration for AI safety assurance}} involves the cooperative efforts to address AI safety concerns, including discussions on risks, collaboration among multiple teams or organisations to collect datasets, test AI models for safety concerns, deploy software securely, and maintenance over time.
+Meanwhile, \ul{\textit{cross-functional collaboration for \mbox{AI failure mitigation}}} involves the cooperative efforts to address potential AI failure concerns, including discussions on risks, collaboration among multiple teams or organisations to collect datasets, test AI models for potential failures, deploy software securely, and maintenance over time.
 Moreover, given the expertise gap, AI software developers collaborate with domain experts throughout the development process to analyse risks, build evaluation ground truth datasets, and conduct further evaluations.
-For example, when handling sensitive customer data, P13 reflected: ``\textit{I'm not an expert in that field.
+For example, when handling sensitive customer data, P13 reflected: ``\textit{I'm not an expert in that field [Data Privacy Compliance].
 I just talk with the legal team or the compliance team and if they say no, I just stop ... we are working constantly with that team}''.
 This subtheme received an average score of 3.09, with fewer than 30\% of participants indicating it was a low priority, suggesting broad adoption among practitioners.